Events and Partnerships Privacy Notice

 Under what legal basis does the processing of my personal data take place?

-The General Data Protection Regulation (GDPR) provides for a number of different legal bases under which processing of personal data may take place.
+The UK’s data protection laws: the UK GDPR and the Data Protection Act 2018 which govern in terms of our processing of your personal data provide a number of different legal bases under which processing of personal data may take place.
 In cases of a conference or event where a registration process exists, consent to add you to our public events mailing list will be requested as part of the registration process.
-In registering for public events or conferences information which you submit via the registration form will enable the University of Bradford to make all the necessary arrangements for your attendance at the event.
-Access to any information provided in this context will be restricted to individuals who need to see the data to carry out their duties in relation to the delivery of the event.
+In registering for public events or conferences, the information which you submit via the registration form will enable the University of Bradford to make all the necessary arrangements for your attendance at the event.

 What categories of personal data are used?

-Types of personal data can include but is not limited to:
+Types of personal data can include but may not be limited to:

 Where do we get your personal data from?

-We obtain your information from you directly, via third party apps and websites such as Eventbrite which may store your personal details and then pass them on when you make a booking with us and we may also use information available from external sources to augment information we already have.
+We obtain your information from you directly and also via third party apps and websites, which we may use to manage bookings, which may capture and store your personal details and then pass them on when you make a booking with us.
+We may also use information available from external sources to augment information we already have.
 This enables us to contact you in the event that you change your address, job or phone number, or didn’t provide it to us.

 We also use information from external sources to gain a better understanding of our supporters to improve our event invitation methods, products and services and make sure we contact you in the most relevant and appropriate way.
-The information we get from other organisations depends on your privacy settings and the responses you give them.
+The information we get from other organisations depends on your privacy settings and the responses you give those external sources.

 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
-However, this may prevent you from taking full advantage of the website.
+This may, however, prevent you from taking full advantage of the website.

-For further information about deleting and controlling cookies see AboutCookies.org
+For further information about deleting and controlling cookies see www.AboutCookies.org.

 When someone you know refers you to us.